 - If the adjuster feels like their driver is at fault, they can choose to settle with you;

 - Or, they can reject your claim and retain legal counsel to defend the other driver if you file a lawsuit.

-Either way, the insurance company's focus is to protect their driver, not you.
+Either way, the insurance company’s focus is to protect their driver and not you.

 Back to the “Duty to Cooperate.”

-In the meantime, you are left hanging until their driver cooperates.
+In the meantime, you are left hanging until their driver cooperates with the claims adjuster.

 If you are in this predicament, you have several options.
 You can make a claim on your insurance policy.
-This is probably the best way to deal with the situation because you are now dealing with someone who is on your side.
+This is probably the best way to deal with the situation because you are now dealing with an insurance company who is on your side.

 Uninsured Motorist Coverage.